Our Work

 Objective: Recruit a committed group of people invested in the irresistible vision and making it happen.
 Recruit at least 12 Stapleton residents for HSGC kickoff meeting (Demographics include youth, seniors, adults, caregivers)

-• Feedback, workshops, and base building
+Feedback, workshops, and base building

 After the Neighbors Market, interested residents, garden members, and community-based organizations gather to share feedback on the plan and learn skills for stewarding the garden.
 The Forgotten Foods team and HSG will continue outreach efforts to gather more residents to join the garden.

-Objective: Community members will be able to improve the plan, spend time at the garden, and participate in workshops.
+Objective: Community members will be able to improve the plan, spend time at the garden, and participate in workshops. -

-• Host a kickoff meeting for Stapleton stakeholders
+Host a kickoff meeting for Stapleton stakeholders

 The kickoff meeting will mark the official launch of the Hill Street Garden Collective and serve as an open invitation for Stapleton residents and local organizations to shape the vision together.

-Objective: Community members will envision the future of Hill Street Garden and share any ideas or concerns.
+Objective: Community members will envision the future of Hill Street Garden and share any ideas or concerns. -

 Following the kickoff, this phase will focus on deepening the internal structure of the garden and laying the groundwork for collective work and shared responsibility.
 Members will co-create systems, roles, and responsibilities that will guide the garden’s transformation and community engagement efforts.
+This phase focuses on developing leadership skills in garden members to ensure the garden is not only self-sustaining but also driven by its community members.

-Objective: Build leadership capacity of garden members to manage the garden, sit on committees, and engage the broader Stapleton community effectively.
+Objective: Build leadership capacity of garden members to manage the garden, create a clear internal structure and shared understanding of how HSG will operate, and engage the broader Stapleton community effectively.